Visyond/website-hugo/site/content/product-tour/product-tour.md

   <meta property="og:url" content="">
   <meta name="description" content="Automate the journey from a spreadsheet cell to analytical insights on online dashboards">
 topTitle: >-
-  Transform Your Spreadsheet into a Decision-making Platform
+  From Spreadsheets to Interactive Dashboards in a Few Clicks
-topDescription: Automate the journey from spreadsheets to decisions based on interactive dashboards
+topDescription: Transform your spreadsheets into a decision-making platform that drives performance
 StepsHeader: >-
       Make Better Decisions in 3 Simple Steps
 StepsBlock: